 The telephone system includes embedded voicemail and each extension on the system has a voicemail mailbox by default.
+The message lamp on your phone is lit when you have new messages in your mailbox.

 Except for special cases, for example the extensions connected to the fax machine and loudspeaker, the mailboxes are used when the extension has calls it does not answer within a set time (by default 15 seconds though this can be adjusted for each extension by the system administrator).